 Two structural things, mostly.

 The second is what MCCA can see.
-The plugin's models run on referrer data Matomo actually captured, which means anything the JavaScript tracker didn't witness is invisible to it.
+Its models run on the acquisition touchpoints Matomo captured through standard tracking: channels, referrers, campaigns, and visits.
+Anything the JavaScript tracker didn't witness is invisible to it.
 Meta and YouTube impressions that didn't end in a click.
 View-through conversions on display and video.
 Cross-device journeys before login.
 Offline conversions.
-If you're running last-click-eligible paid search and direct response, MCCA produces honest numbers.
-If you're running upper-funnel display, video, or awareness, MCCA credits those dollars at close to zero, because the touchpoint never hit the tracker.
-The more budget you move into brand and upper funnel, the more the attribution lies by omission.
+If you're running click-based paid search and direct response, and your campaign parameters, consent, and redirects are clean, MCCA is directionally reliable.
+If you're running upper-funnel display, video, or awareness, MCCA gives those unseen touchpoints little or no conversion credit, because the touchpoint never hit the tracker.
+The more budget you move into brand and upper funnel, the more the attribution undercounts what's actually working.

 How teams close the gap today